-Students dismissed from a doctoral program for earning consecutive "U" grades in dissertation research courses may submit a written appeal via email, within ten business days of the date the decision was sent.
-The written appeal must clearly state the reasons and remedy sought.
+Students dismissed from a doctoral program for earning consecutive "U" grades in dissertation research courses may submit a written appeal via email, within ten business days of

 The Academic Program Director will appoint three faculty to an ad hoc Appeals Board to evaluate the appeal.
 The Appeals Board composition will consist of the Lead Faculty of the doctoral program, acting as chair, and two faculty members unrelated to the student's committee.